 Medication containing arsenic was used to treat different types of skin conditions.
-The creams containing arsenic-caused skin cancer and they were eliminated from pharmacies.
-Arsenic was also used to treat syphilis, but it was quickly replaced with powerful antibiotics which are much safer.
+The creams containing arsenic-caused skin cancer and were eliminated from pharmacies.
+Arsenic was also used to treat syphilis, but it was quickly replaced with powerful antibiotics, which are much safer.

 Arsenic poisoning symptoms